Manaslu circuit trek 2023 updated | Everything you need to know about

 Manaslu circuit trek itinerary

-Depending on your time and interest, you can add any side trips along the way, or just do the regular route for Manaslu.
-This time I have done it a total of 18 days Kathmandu to Kathmandu, so a sixteen days of hiking and two days of driving.
+Depending on your time and interest, you can add any side trips along the way, or just do the regular Manaslu circuit trek.
+This time I have done it a total of 18 days Manaslu circuit trek Kathmandu to Kathmandu, so a sixteen days of hiking and two days of driving.

-Watch this video as I hike around the Manaslu, you can watch it on YouTube too.
+Watch this video as I hike the Manaslu circuit trek, you can watch it on YouTube too.

 Day 01Drive from Kathmandu to Soti Khola